 Is El Dorado Hills affordable?
 It’s known for being a fairly expensive place to reside.
 The average home price in El Dorado Hills is $642,000 or $259 per square foot.
 The housing market in El Dorado Hills is known to be competitive, and many of the El Dorado, CA homes for sale will get multiple offers, which leads to people putting down an average of 60% on the home.
 El Dorado Hills’ homeownership rate is 88%.
 For the people who rent, you can expect to pay the average rent in El Dorado Hills, which is $1,456.
 Rent trends in El Dorado Hills are down 4%, so it’s a good time to rent.

 Looking at the expenses in El Dorado Hills for your daily needs is another way to see whether or not El Dorado Hills is affordable.
-For common items, you can expect to pay around the same as Sacramento.
+According to Numbeo, for common items you can expect to pay around the same as Sacramento.

 - Meal at a restaurant: $15.00